EnochAy/End-to-End-Cryptocurrency-Analytics/README.md

 python full_script.py
 The script collects data every 10 minutes, storing cryptocurrency data and timestamps for historical tracking.

-2. View the Data: The data is stored in an SQLite database (crypto_data.db).
-You can query it manually using MySQL, or you can visualize it using Python libraries like pandas or dash.
+2. View the Data: The data is stored in an MySQL database (crypto_data.db).
+It can be queried manually using MySQL, visualized using Python libraries like pandas or dash.

 3. Machine Learning: You can extend the pipeline by training machine learning models (e.g., price prediction, trend classification).
 Modify the ML section of the code and integrate your models.